zhehaowang/zhehao.me/essays/engineering.md

 "Before we learn to think outside a box, learn to think inside one."

+In some sense, experience may seem like the ability to simulate the situation accurately without needing to have actually experimented, or gauging the counterfactual.

 Our repertoire of knowledge and toolkit is that box.

 Knowledge comes in many levels.